krishang118/Shakespearean-Transformer-LLM/README.md

 1. Train the ByteLevelBPE tokenizer on Shakespeare's works
 2. Initialize the transformer model
 3. Train the model (till 15 epochs, with learning rate 1e-4, and batch size 32) with early stopping
-4. Save the model and tokenizer
+4. Save the model and the tokenizer

 ### Generating Output Text

-An example of generating Shakespearean text:
+An example of how to generate Shakespearean text:

 ```bash
 python generate.py --prompt "HAMLET: To be, or not to be, that is the question"